rxcomm/weeText/README.md

 Load the script and weechat should connect to Google Voice.
-Then after "polling_interval" seconds, you should see all of your available text message conversations - one buffer per phone number.
+Then after "polling_interval" seconds, you should see your available text message conversations - one buffer per phone number contact.

 In the weetext window, you can open text message windows to additional phone numbers by typing the command: